UranusLin/Escape-from-ChainRogue/doc/introduction_en.md

-# Escape-from-ChainRogue
+# Escape-from-Chain

-"Escape-from-ChainRogue" is a unique game that combines blockchain and role-playing elements.
+"Escape-from-Chain" is a unique game that combines blockchain and role-playing elements.
 Players are immersed in a world where they fight solo, each failure leading to character's disappearance, leaving behind only the strongest.

 ## Escape, and Rebirth